 4) Safety Pin

-The safety pin is also a good option.
-It’s strong, study, and, by design, safe to carry with you since you can clasp the needle’s head in the hood of the device.
-A safety pin is something I carry in the change pocket in my wallet; its design makes it the most easy alternative SIM eject tool to keep with you at all times as it won’t poke you (like a push pin) or break (toothpick) or get easily lost (a staple).
+A safety pin is also a good option.
+It’s strong, sturdy, and, by design, safe to carry with you since you can clasp the needle’s head in the hood of the device.
+A safety pin is something I carry in the change pocket in my wallet; its design makes it the easiest alternative SIM eject tool to keep with you at all times as it won’t poke you (like a push pin) or break (toothpick) or get easily lost (a staple).